ManaalL/Cell-Border-Control-BIO130-Project-1-/README.md

 ## Author

-[Your name], [program and university].
+Manaal Lakhani, Honours Sciences @ UW.
 Built with the help of Claude (Anthropic) for design and coding.